surajBR7/Wage_Analysis/README.md

-# ADM_project
+# Wage Analysis with Supervised Learning
-This is a a Advance datya mining project
+This is an advanced data mining project